-In response, the Department of Computer Science at St. Mary’s University offers a master’s program that will provide students with knowledge, skills and best practices on how to monitor, secure and safeguard an organization’s cyber assets.
+In response, the Department of Computer Science at St. Mary’s University offers a master’s program that will provide students with knowledge, skills and best practices on how to monitor, secure and safeguard an organization’s digital assets.

 A uniquely St. Mary’s program, the Master of Science in Cybersecurity combines technical rigor with sound ethics and implications to the law.